laravel/docs/eloquent-relationships.md

 The `imageable` relation on the `Image` model will return either a `Post` or `User` instance, depending on which type of model owns the image.

 <a name="one-to-many-polymorphic-relations"></a>
-### One To Many Polymorphic Relations
+### One To Many (Polymorphic)

 #### Table Structure

-A one-to-one polymorphic relation is the same as the basic Eloquent one-to-many relation but when the target model could belong to more than one other model on a single association.
+A one-to-many polymorphic relation is similar to a simple one-to-many relation; however, the target model can belong to more than one type of model on a single association.
 For example, imagine users of your application can "comment" on both posts and videos.
-Using polymorphic relationships, you can use a single `comments` table for both of these scenarios.
+Using polymorphic relationships, you may use a single `comments` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer